ccorcoles/parachute/raw_translations/SPA The Parachute Message.md

 ### Binary is clever because you can make any number using just 0’s and 1’s (on and offs).

-#### Usar Binario es inteligente porque puedes lograr cualquier número con tan solo ceros y unos (apagado y prendido).
+#### Usar Binario es inteligente porque puedes lograr cualquier número con tan solo ceros y unos (apagado y encendido).

 .

 ### The bit on the right is worth one, the bit to its left is worth two, the bit next left is 4, and so on.
 You need to add up the “on” bits to get a final number.

-#### El bit que está bien a la derecha vale uno, el anteúltimo bit vale dos, el siguiente vale 4, y así sucesivamente.
-Necesitas sumar todos los bits "prendidos" para obtener el número final.
+#### El bit que está a la derecha del todo vale uno, el que hay a su izquierda bit vale dos, el siguiente vale 4, y así sucesivamente.
+Necesitas sumar todos los bits "encendidos" para obtener el número final.

 .

 ### See if you can work out this message. (hint: you wear it)

-#### Tratá de ver si puedes resolver este mensaje. (pista: lo llevas puesto)
+#### Trata de ver si puedes resolver este mensaje. (pista: lo llevas puesto)

 .